 5. SHOPPING MALL ATTRIBUTES AND CUSTOMERS’ MOTIVATION ON MALL SELECTION

 Authors: Mr. Santosh Sharma and Prof. Binod Krishna Shrestha

 Email: email@example.com and firstname.lastname@example.org

 The number of shopping malls is growing in Nepal.
 However, most shopping malls have not been doing well.
 Shopping mall managers incur high marketing expenses without knowing what really matters to attract more customers.
-Thus, this research explored the most influencing factors to attract customers towards shopping malls in Kathmandu.
+Thus, this research explored the most influencing factors to attract customers to shopping malls in Kathmandu.

 We conducted a survey of 213 customers in five shopping malls.
-And, the results indicated that availability of store and product variety, high aesthetic value, moderate price attract customers to shopping malls.
+And, the results indicated that the availability of store and product variety, high aesthetic value, moderate price attract customers to shopping malls.
 Where female customers prefer aesthetic values to select a shopping mall.
 The customers seeking benefits and entertainment prefer the malls which offer varieties and aesthetic values.
 Therefore, mall managers should focus on providing a variety of shops and products.
 In addition, mall owners must focus on cleanliness, attractive interior, and designs of the malls.